neurospin/neurospin_to_bids/README.md

         sub-01          tt989898_6405   {"sex":"F", "age":"45"}         01              2010-06-28	      prisma            [['24','anat','T1w'],['13','func','task-number_dir-ap_run-01_bold'],['14','func','task-number_dir-ap_run-01_sbref'],['5','fmap','dir-ap_epi',{'intendedFor':'/fmri/sub-301_task-number_dir-ap_run-01_bold'}]]

 #### User case for adding a field into the json file
-Here we are adding the IndendedFor field into the **fmap/sub-301_dir-ap_epi.json**.
+Here we are adding the IntendedFor field into the **fmap/sub-301_dir-ap_epi.json**.
 This field is not mandatory, but recommended.
 It seems if you use fmriprep, this field is not directly read and fmriprep use the **PhaseEncodingDirection" information which give by the scanner.

 		participant_id  NIP     infos_participant       session_label   acq_date        acq_label       location        to_import